preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Here, all groups in the tenant are listed and you can create and delete your own Omnia groups for security setups.

-If you're working with User management for a business profile, groups can be created and edited the same ways there.
+If you're working with User management for a business profile, groups can be created and edited the same way there, and is then valid for that business group only.

 All groups
 *************